Armenia violates ceasefire with Azerbaijan 23 times | News.az

 Armenia violates ceasefire with Azerbaijan 23 times

-Over the past 24 hours, Armenian armed forces have violated the ceasefire along the line of contact between Azerbaijani and Armenian troops 23 times, the Azerbaijani Defense Ministry reported on Feb.
-22.
+Over the past 24 hours, Armenian armed forces have violated the ceasefire along the line of contact between Azerbaijani and Armenian troops 23 times, the Azerbaijani Defense Ministry said on May 30.

 The 1994 ceasefire agreement was followed by peace negotiations.
 Armenia has not yet implemented four UN Security Council resolutions on withdrawal of its armed forces from Nagorno Karabakh and the surrounding districts.